AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 - email properties
 -->

 **SMS** might be limited to sending short text messages with no formatting but its simplicity makes it a valuable communication channel.
-See [SMS connector protocol and settings](https://experienceleague.adobe.com/en/docs/campaign-classic/using/sending-messages/sending-messages-on-mobiles/sms-protocol#sending-messages){target="_blank"}
+See [how to configure SMS channel](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/send/sms/config-sms/sms-mid-sourcing){target="_blank"}

 TO BE CHANGED WHEN NEW DOC RELEASED